Quick and easy homemade mozzarella recipe.

-1. Gently bring the milk up to 55 degrees F in a large, stainless steel pot.
-While stirring, add the citric acid solution to the milk at 55 degrees F and mix thoroughly.
+1. Gently bring the milk up to 55°F ( 13°C) in a large, stainless steel pot.
+While stirring, add the citric acid solution to the milk and mix thoroughly.

-2. Heat the milk to 90 degrees over medium-low heat, stirring constantly.
+2. Heat the milk to 90°F (32° C) over medium-low heat, stirring constantly.
 Remove the pot from the heat and gently stir in the diluted rennet with an up-and-down motion for 30 seconds.
 Cover the pot and leave undisturbed for five minutes.

-4. Place the pot back on the stove and heat the curds to 105F, gently moving the curds around with your spoon.
-(Note: If you wish to make this cheese without a microwave, see directions below.)
+4. Place the pot back on the stove and heat the curds to 105°F (40°C), gently moving the curds around with your spoon.
 Remove from heat and continue to stir slowly for 2 to 5 minutes.
 (Stirring for 5 minutes will result in firmer cheese.)

 5. Scoop out the curds with a slotted spoon and put into a 2 quart microwaveable bowl.
 Press the curds gently with your hands, pouring off as much whey as possible.
 Reserve the whey.
-(You can use it to make ricotta cheese.)
+(You can use the whey to make ricotta cheese.)

-6. Microwave the curds on high for 1 minute. (***If you do not have a microwave, see directions below the string cheese photo.)
+6. Microwave the curds on high for 1 minute.
 Drain off all excess whey.
-Gently fold the cheese over an over (as in kneading bread) with your hands or a spoon.
-This distributes the heat evenly throughout the cheese, which will not stretch until it is too hit to touch (145F inside the curd).
+Gently fold the cheese over an over with your hands or a spoon.
+This distributes the heat evenly throughout the cheese, which will not stretch until it is too hit to touch (145°F (63°C) inside the curd).
 Rubber kitchen gloves are very handy at this stage.

 7. Microwave two more times for 35 seconds each; add salt to taste after the second time.
 After each heating, knead again to distribute the heat.

 8. Knead quickly until it is smooth and elastic.
 When the cheese stretches like taffy, it’s done.
+(See top photo in post.)
 If the curds break instead of stretch, they are too cool and need to be reheated.

 9. When the cheese is smooth and shiny, roll it into small balls and eat while warm.
 Or place them in a bowl of ice water for half an hour to bring the inside temperature down rapidly; this will produce a consistent smooth texture throughout the cheese.
 Although best eaten fresh, it can be stored in the refrigerator at this point.